 9. Seek Out Others Just Like You!

-It’s time to find your tribe!
+It’s time to find your community!
 There is nothing better than finding friends who have gone through or are going through the same things as you.

 It is refreshing and exciting and you can learn so much from their own experiences and stories.